FlowFuse/website/src/blog/2023/06/node-explained-split.md

   - how-to
 ---

-Granular data processing is important in IoT use-cases as multiple tags for example might be send in one request to a server.
-Or when a SQL query results in many results that need individual processing.
-In Node-RED flows are message based, but a message can be split in multiple messages if needed with the Split node.
+Granular data processing is important in IoT use-cases as multiple tags, for example, might be sent in one request to a server.
+Or, when a SQL query results in many results that need individual processing.
+In Node-RED, flows are message based, but a message can be split in multiple messages if needed using the Split node.
 The split node is one of the core nodes in Node-RED, thus installed by default.
-It's a fundamental building block for powerfull automations.
+It's a fundamental building block for powerful automations.

 <!--more-->